-We have to meet many legislative requirements including Australian and State legislation and State regulations.
+Council has to meet many legislative requirements including Australian and State legislation and State regulations.
 These include:

-Legislation Requirement Local Government Act Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by asset management plans for sustainable service delivery.
-The Australian Accounting Standards The Australian Accounting Standards Board Standard, AASB 116 Property Plant & Equipment requires that assets be valued, and reported in the annual accounts, which also includes depreciation value (i.e. how fast are these assets wearing out).
-Environmental Planning and Assessment Act 1979 Sets out guidelines for land use planning and promotes sharing of responsibilities between various levels of government in the state.
-Environmental Planning and Assessment Amendment Act 2008 Sets out guidelines for land use planning and promotes sharing of responsibilities between various levels of government in the state.
+Legislation Requirement Local Government Act 1993 (and Regulations) Sets out role, purpose, responsibilities and powers of local governments including the preparation of a long term financial plan supported by AM Plans for sustainable service delivery.
+The Australian Accounting Standards The Australian Accounting Standards Board Standard, AASB 116 Property Plant & Equipment requires that assets be valued and reported in the annual accounts, which also includes depreciation value (i.e. how fast are these assets wearing out).
+Environmental Planning and Assessment Act 1979 Sets out guidelines for land use planning and promotes sharing of responsibilities between various levels of government in the State.
+Environmental Planning and Assessment Amendment Act 2008 Sets out guidelines for land use planning and promotes sharing of responsibilities between various levels of government in the Sate.
 Protection of the Environment Operations Act 1997 Sets out Council responsibility and powers of local area environment and its planning functions.
 Water Management Act 2000 Determining developer charges.
 Water rights, licences, allocations.
 Local Government Regulation 1993 (Savings and Transitional) Determining developer charges.
-Independent Pricing and Regulatory Tribunal Act 1992 Gives powers to the Independent Pricing and Regulatory Tribunal to inquire into and regulate prices.
+Independent Pricing and Regulatory Tribunal Act 1992 Gives powers to the Independent Pricing and Regulatory Tribunal (IPART) to inquire into and regulate prices.
 IPART has developed a set of consistent pricing principles to be adopted by local government authorities.
 Charging guidelines.
 Trend towards a user pay system in the industry.
 Soil Conservation Act 1938 Conserves soil resources and farm water resources and the mitigation of erosion and land degradation.
 Preservation of watercourse environments.
 Catchment Management Act 1989 Promotes the coordination of activities within catchment areas.
 Council believes this Act has implications for the management of river quality and quantity.
 Requirement for ongoing management plan.
-Water Management Act 2000 The act provides for sustainable and integrated management of NSW's water sources.
+Water Management Act 2000 The act provides for sustainable and integrated management of NSW's water resources.
 Water rights, licences, allocations.
 Public Health Act 1991 Prevention of the spread of disease.
 Effluent disposal methods.
 Delivery of quality water.
-Work Health and Safety Act Council's responsibility to ensure health, safety and welfare of